bfox9900/RECOMPILER/readme.md

 One interesting feature is the addition of the word IMPORT:
-IMPORT: can pull machine code segments from the Forth kernel and transcibe them into the TARGET image while keeping a named referenced in the COMPILER wordspace.
+IMPORT: can pull machine code segments from the Forth kernel and transcibe them into the TARGET image while keeping a named reference in the COMPILER wordspace of the "host" Forth system.

 ## How it Works
 The method used here is based on information found in the "Forth Progammers Handbook" , Conklin and Raher.